narasimhudumeetsworld/OV-Memory/README.md

 **Om Vinayaka 🙏**

 Built for the AI community.
-Production-ready, battle-tested, and ready for scale.
+Production-ready, and ready for scale.

 ---